 "The pavilion is designed, and will be constructed, to be very low maintenance," Krause said.
 "Materials used will be primarily cement panels and masonry.
 Maintenance in the foreseeable future is expected to be limited to changing a light bulb, etc."

-The pavilion's namesake, Germantown's Gehl Foods, donated $125,000 to the project at the onset.
+The family of the pavilion's namesake, Germantown's Gehl Foods, donated $100,000 to the project at the onset.
+After the company was sold to a new owner, an additional $25,000 was donated to the project.
 Krause said the project has tremendous support from the community, especially from its leaders: Police Chief Peter Hoell, Fire Chief Gary Weiss, and village and school board leaders.

 “Frankly, as we’re getting nearer to this becoming a reality, the enthusiasm for this has been very positive," Krause said.